 As part of the desire to continually increase the production rate in the Greater Ekofisk Area, the water injection platform Ekofisk 2/4 K was put on stream in December 1987.
 The water injection capacity in the field has later been increased several times, and the latest addition was the 2/7 E platform on the Eldfisk field.
 The total injection volume in the Greater Ekofisk Area is above 500,000 barrels of water per day.

 Ekofisk II and Extended License Period

 A new plan for development and operation of the Ekofisk field (Ekofisk II) was adopted in 1994, at the same time as the license period was extended to 2028.
 A new Ekofisk Complex with two new platforms was installed on the field – a wellhead platform was installed in the fall of 1996, and a new processing and transportation platform was installed in August 1997.
 Ekofisk II came on stream in August 1998.
-The Ekofisk, Eldfisk, Embla and Tor fields are tied in to the new field center.
+The Ekofisk, Eldfisk and Embla fields are tied in to the new field center.

 Ekofisk Growth Project

 The Ekofisk Growth Project was developed to increase the production, the processing capacity and regularity from the Greater Ekofisk Area.
-The Ekofisk 2/4 M platform, which came on stream in 2005, is part of this project.
+The Ekofisk 2/4 M platform, which came on stream in 2005, was part of this project.

 The Ekofisk South project contributes to a substantial increase in the oil production in the coming years.
 The development consists of the 2/4 Z wellhead platform with 35 production wells and one well for water injection, and the seabed installation 2/4 VB with eight wells for injection of water.

 Ekofisk 2/4 Z and 2/4 VB started operation in 2013.
 In 2017 the Ekofisk 2/4 VC seabed template with four slots for water injection was approved.
 Water injection started in the fall of 2018.